 One of the biggest byproducts of the Palin media mania was journalists getting exposed to Alaska’s unique lifestyles and distinctive personalities and then sharing those experiences with the world.
 TV producers suddenly salivated with the programming possibilities and Alaska became a hotbed for reality TV shows.
-Since, there have been Alaska-based programs about planes and trains, troopers and truckers, hearty crews harvesting crab, even heartier families living in the wild, and, of course, “Sarah Palin’s Alaska.”
-A few shows have become hits, though most were misses and arguably none truly capture what Alaskans consider real life in their state.
+Since, there have been Alaska-based programs about planes and trains, troopers and truckers, hearty crews harvesting crab, and even heartier families living in the wild.
+A few shows have become hits, though most were misses, and arguably none truly capture what Alaskans consider the “reality” of life in their state.

 CLAIM #5: Attack of the monster vegetables!